 When Was Earth Discovered

-Also called the Blue Planet (due to its color when seen from outer space), the World, and Terra (a Latin term), the Earth is the planet fourth from the Sun.
+Also called the Blue Planet (due to its color when seen from outer space), the World, and Terra (a Latin term), the Earth is the third planet from the Sun.
 As any elementary school student could tell you, from that order, the Earth is preceded by Mercury and Venus.
 And as you may have surmised the moment you gained conscious of the world, Earth is the home to humans and millions of other species—the only planet in the solar system and the universe where life exists, or at least from what is known.

 Earth is more than four billion years old.
 One would think that the Earth was “discovered” the moment humans inhabited the planet.
 Of course, it’s not really possible to truly discover the Earth.
 However, it took a while before humans actually became conscious of Earth as a planet.
 In fact, humans may have learned of the existence of Mercury, Venus, Mars, Jupiter, and Saturn first before they realized that Earth is a planet.